gilfusion/vb-textbook/Unit2/3_ObjectsMethods.md

 7. What is the name of the method in the above command?
 8. How many arguments does the above command have?
 * By the way, this command plays a 262-hertz tone (about middle C) for 1000 milliseconds (or 1 second).

+## Notes
+¹ <a id="footnote1"></a> Some programmers will also use the term "**parameter**" to refer to an argument.
+There are subtle differences between a parameter and an argument - technically, a parameter is where the information goes inside the method.
+We will cover this in more detail later when we get to making our own methods.